jimmylee88/handwritten-html-css/README.md

 There does seem to be a weird bug, where hovering over an article card causes it to overlap the sticky nav when you scroll down.
 Managed to fix this bug by adding a z-index value to the sticky nav, so that it appears on top of elements that used `display: inline-block` (article cards & mirrored pencil emoji).

 There are some quirks with horizontally centering parts of the page that I would like to tweak too, but I know using flexbox would make this a lot easier.
 Managed to get to a point where I'm satisfied with the layout, despite not using flexbox or grid for true responsiveness and scaling for mobile screen sizes.

+If I had more time to work on it, I would probably try to include a dark mode option.
+CSS Variables would make this a lot easier, but I need to figure out how to achieve this conditionally based on user preference via a media query.